 Tax Guide for Students

 Tax affects us all, at most stages of our life.
-It doesn’t matter if you are starting school, sitting your exams, entering the world of work or even retiring – we all encounter the tax system, from paying tax on our everyday purchases (excise duties and VAT) through to the income tax bvc and national insurance (NI) payment that comes out of our pay packet each month.
+It doesn’t matter if you are starting school, sitting your exams, entering the world of work or even retiring; we all encounter the tax system, from paying tax on our everyday purchases (excise duties and VAT) through to the income tax bvc and national insurance (NI) payments that come out of our pay packet each month.
 And tax can be a complicated subject, let’s be honest.
 But it needn’t trip you up.

 Yet, students are entering university and work with little or no knowledge of correct tax codes or the pitfalls of overpaying or underpaying tax despite the fact that the vast majority will encounter these in their working lives either via Pay As You Earn or self-assessment.
 That is where we can help.